TzuChieh/Photon-v2/README.md

 * **Future Works (~1 year or later)**
   * documentation & website
   * render a short CG film using Photon

-## Build

-Before building the project, please run the setup script (depending on your system, choose either "./setup.bat" or "./setup.sh").
-Photon uses CMake as its main build system, and the binaries built will be in a folder named "bin".
-The compilers and toolkits you need is as follows:

-* C++17 compliant compiler and Python 3 (both necessary)
-* JDK 1.8+ and Maven (if you want to build editor)

-NOTE: Please use "./build/" as build folder for now, since build scripts are more or less hard-coded to use this path, currently.

 ## Images Rendered by Photon-v2